The Gulag Archipelago: Structure

-Parallel to this historical and legal narrative, Solzhenitsyn follows the typical course of a zek, a slang term for an inmate derived from the widely used abbreviation z/k for zakliuchennyi ("prisoner"), through the Gulag, starting with arrest, show trial, and initial internment, continuing with the transport to the Gulag, the treatment of prisoners and their general living conditions, slave labor gangs and the technical prison camp system, camp rebellions and strikes, such as the Kengir uprising, the practice of internal exile following the completion of the original prison sentence, and the ultimate but not guaranteed release of the prisoner.
-Along the way, Solzhenitsyn's examination details the trivial and commonplace events of an average prisoner's life, as well as specific and noteworthy events during the history of the Gulag system, including revolts and uprisings.
-At Chapter 4, Solzhenitsyn writes: "Macbeth's self-justifications were feeble – and his conscience devoured him.
+At Chapter 4, Solzhenitsyn writes: "Macbeth’s self-justifications were feeble – and his conscience devoured him.
 Yes, even Iago was a little lamb, too.
 The imagination and spiritual strength of Shakespeare's evildoers stopped short at a dozen corpses.
 Because they had no ideology.
 Ideology – that is what gives evildoing its long-sought justification and gives the evildoer the necessary steadfastness and determination.
 That is the social theory which helps to make his acts seem good instead of bad in his own and others' eyes....
 That was how the agents of the Inquisition fortified their wills: by invoking Christianity; the conquerors of foreign lands, by extolling the grandeur of their Motherland; the colonizers, by civilization; the Nazis, by race; and the Jacobins (early and late), by equality, brotherhood, and the happiness of future generations...
 Without evildoers there would have been no Archipelago."

-There had been works about the Soviet prison/camp system before, and its existence had been known to the Western public since the 1930s.
-However, never before had the general reading public been brought face to face with the horrors of the Gulag in this way.
-The controversy surrounding this text, in particular, was largely due to the way Solzhenitsyn definitively and painstakingly laid the theoretical, legal, and practical origins of the Gulag system at Lenin's feet, not Stalin's.
-According to Solzhenitsyn's testimony, Stalin merely amplified a concentration camp system that was already in place; this is significant, as many Western intellectuals viewed the Soviet concentration camp system as a Stalinist aberration.
+Solzhenitsyn painstakingly laid the theoretical, legal, and practical origins of the Gulag system at Lenin's feet, not Stalin's.
+According to Solzhenitsyn's testimony, Stalin amplified a concentration camp system that was already in place and this was significant because he said many Western intellectuals considered the Soviet prison camp system to be a Stalinist aberration.

+Solzhenitsyn claims that although many practices had been stopped, the basic structure of the system had survived and it could be revived and expanded by future leaders.
+While Khrushchev, the Communist Party, and the Soviet Union's supporters in the West viewed the Gulag as a deviation of Stalin, Solzhenitsyn and others among the opposition tended to view it as a systemic fault of Soviet political culture, and an inevitable outcome of the Bolshevik political project.